 Q: How long does it take for the lungs to heal after quitting smoking?

 A: Lung healing varies among individuals, but some improvements can be noticed within weeks.
-Full recovery may take several months to years.
+Full recovery may take several months to years And that's really what it comes down to..

 Q: Are there any dietary changes that can help alleviate smoker's cough?